baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/user/user.md

 	working off a USB stick which is being plugged into multiple PC's with different login user names.)

-1. Define location for Image Quizzer data.

-    Navigate to the directory given to you by the quiz administrator.
-	This is the parent directory holding the images for the quiz.

 1. Select Quiz